 Kenneth Pils arbeten rör sig kring de kulturella förutsättningarna för bildskapande.
 Han är intresserar av hur främmande bildmaterial visar sig för oss när deras ursprungliga sammanhang förskjuts.
 Han använder sig av en metod där bildmaterial typisk för vår tid (präglat av utbytbarhet och snabbhet) bearbetas genom kroppsliga och materiella processer präglade av tyst kunskap som sätt att producera muterade, oförutsägbara berättelser.
 Det är ett arbete baserat på digital bildredigering men som manifesterar sig i måleri, teckning, installationer och grafik.
 Han har ofta använt slumpmässigt funnet material från internet eller filmer kombinerat det med ett akvarelliknade skiktmåleri som en organisk bearbetningsapparat för att utforska avslöja och utmana sin egen (och andras) vanemässiga sätt att tolka och ordna det vi ser.

-He has MFA from National College of Art in Stockholm and the Royal Art Academy in Stockholm.
-He now lives and works in Stockholm and has made numerous exhibitions in Sweden and Europe and several public art works in Sweden
+Kenneth Pils has MFA from National College of Art in Stockholm and the Royal Art Academy in Stockholm.
+He has made numerous exhibitions in Sweden and Europe and several public art works in Sweden

 Kenneth Pils images are based on randomly selected images taken from the internet, art history and movies.
 He processes the material digitally into collage and uses the result as a visual start in his painting practice.
 The method makes it possible to go beyond biographical references and get in touch with new, unknown image worlds.
 The physical materials, the presence in the work and attention to what is happening in the moment transform the seemingly arbitrary material into fascinating and independent works.
 As a consequence, questions are raised about the role of the image in a world of image abundance, transformations and mutations, artistic intent and the viewers interpretation.